-When they come back to see us in a clinic at about three weeks, they are free to start any type of physical activity that they want.
+They come back to see us in a clinic at about three weeks.
+Then, they are free to start any type of physical activity that they want.
 They may go slow in certain areas, but it’s just a matter of a couple weeks before people should be full speed ahead.

-Does South Mississippi Surgical Weight Loss Center help people with post-surgery diet recommendations?
+Does Singing River Weight Loss Center help people with post-surgery diet recommendations?

 Absolutely!
 The surgery is critically important, but the long-term follow-up, the post-operative care, is so incredibly important.
 This is because we don’t cure this illness, we just begin to control it.

 It’s important for patients to follow-up with us.
 We want to check their lab work, make sure that their weight is staying down, and know if they are staying healthy.
 We check a lot of things in their blood work.

 The long-term care after surgery is extraordinarily important.
 We see long-term success with people who follow up, come back, and let us help keep them on the right path.

 Do I need a referral to get an appointment with Singing River Weight Loss Center?

 You do not have to have a referral to come see us.
 However, I think that talking to your primary care physician about your health problems is absolutely what most of us should do.